-The Tulsa District has and will continue to coordinate with local, state and Federal agencies, tribes, the public and interested parties through comment periods, email exchanges, social media, and news releases as the EA and mitigation progress to the next phases.
+In accordance with 40 CFR §1501.7, 1503, and 1506.6, the Tulsa District initiated public involvement and agency scoping activities to solicit input on the Draft EA process, as well as identify issues related to the Emergency Action Alternative.
+The Tulsa District continued to coordinate with local, state and Federal agencies, tribes, the public and interested parties through comment periods, email exchanges, social media, and news releases as the EA and mitigation progressed to final phases.